umee-network/umee/docs/architecture/ADR-002-supply-assets.md

 ## Context

-One of the base functions of the `x/leverage` module is to allow users to supply assets, and earn interest on their deposits.
+The `x/leverage` module allows users to supply and withdraw assets.

 The flow of events is as follows:
 - Lender supplies a token to the module